firebolt-db/firebolt-node-sdk/README.md

 <a id="enginename"></a>
 #### engineName
-You can omit `engineName` to use the system engine, which is always on and execute AQL queries on it.
+You can omit `engineName` and execute AQL queries on such connection.

 <a id="accesstoken"></a>
 #### AccessToken